katopz/hello-eth/README.md

 - [Truffle](https://github.com/trufflesuite/truffle) is a NodeJS Framework for Ethereum, use for compile, deploy smart contract.
 - [Solidity](http://solidity.readthedocs.io/en/latest/#solidity) is a contract-oriented, high-level language whose syntax is similar to that of JavaScript and it is designed to target the Ethereum Virtual Machine (EVM).
 - ABI : Application Binary Interface, is basically how you call functions in a contract and get data back.
+- IPC : Inter-process Communications, the mechanisms an operating system provides to allow the processes to manage shared data.
+- RPC : Remote Procedure Calls, a kind of request–response protocol

 ## Examples
 - [x] Setup : https://github.com/katopz/ethereum-docker